How to Cope with Sleep Deprivation as a New Mom

 My body doesn’t handle caffeine well.
-I know, it’s a total bummer and many people don’t know how I survive, but I do.
+It’s a total bummer and many people don’t know how I survive, but I do.
 And you can too!
-Is you’re breastfeeding, it’s important that you be mindful of your caffeine consumption because there is a high likelihood your baby is getting some of that and you don’t want to mess with your baby’s sleep.
+If you’re breastfeeding, it’s important to be mindful of your caffeine consumption because there is a high likelihood your baby is getting some of that and you don’t want to mess with your baby’s sleep.
 For me, something like ice cream that has a good amount of sugar always helped me stay awake.

 Work with your energy level- do what you can when you can.

 If you’re having a really high energy level day (yes, some people have those, LOL), get some extra things done that you may not normally feel up to doing.
 But, be mindful to not overdo it.
 Babies can be full of surprises and the day you choose to get caught up around the house will inevitably be the day your baby will choose to not sleep at all.

 Related Post: Challenges New Moms Face & How to OVERCOME Them!

 Splash some water on your face if you feel yourself falling asleep.

 Splashing water in your face sounds super cliche, but let me tell you, a cold slap of water to the face will wake you up really quickly.